A reflection on the Gospel of Saint Luke, Chapter Seventeen, Verses Five through Ten.

 Faith that breeds humility

-A third message that Jesus gives in the second part of the story of the master and the servant is about the attitude of humility.
+A third message that Jesus gives in the second part of the story of the master and the servant is regarding the attitude of humility.
 Disciples of Christ are called to be humble people the deeper our faith.
-That is why Jesus is talking about the master telling the servant who returns after a long day’s work to continue his service, the servant’s work.
+That is why Jesus is talking regarding the master telling the servant who returns following a long day’s work to continue his service, the servant’s work.
 The life of faith is thus a life of continuous effort.
 But as a servant, a Christian should patiently and unfailingly carry on the work entrusted to him, humbly as a servant.
 There, not rights, but duties await him.
 God’s blessing is not something that can be captured.
 Rather, it is a gift.
 A man who does everything according to God’s commandments in his faith life should humble himself and wait for God’s time for God’s favor.
 We grow into men of spirituality strong enough to root out the weeds of sin when we regard ourselves as God’s servants and begin to labor with a grateful heart taking advantage of the opportunities we get to serve him.

 A life of God’s blessing to us